-Pants/ Skirts

-- o All pants and skirts must be worn at the natural waist height. - o Pants shall be sized to fit (one size larger than actual measurements is allowed for growth), neither skintight, oversized, sagging, nor dragging the ground or floor.
-Examples include the pant leg bottom or hem being lower than the heal of the shoe and/or larger than the shoe, the crotch of pant sagging significantly below normal wear, pants having 12-inch or larger rear pockets, and pants where the size is beyond the "one-size-larger" provision around the waist. - o Pants shall have no embroidery, sequins, beads, patches or other decorations. - o Students may also wear shorts or skirts of the same colors and styles as mentioned for the pants.
-All shorts or skirts may not be shorter than arm's length, with fingertips extended out. - o Pants/trousers, shorts, skirts that are ripped, shredded, or have holes in them will not be allowed if skin or undergarments are visible.

-Specific Guidelines for Boys

-- o Boys will not wear cosmetics, (to include but not limited to fingernails polish, mascara, eyeliner, etc.) earrings or any other type of body piercing decorations. - o No facial hair is allowed and sideburns cannot be lower than the bottom of the earlobe. - o Boy's hair will be kept neat and clean, and will not be styled or colored in a manner that might create distractions in a classroom.
+- o Students may also wear shorts or skirts of the same colors and styles as mentioned for the pants.
+All shorts or skirts may not be shorter than arm's length, with fingertips extended out. - o Pants/trousers, shorts, skirts that are ripped, shredded, or have holes in them will not be allowed if skin or undergarments are visible. - Specific Guidelines for Boys - o Boys will not wear earrings or any other type of body piercing decorations. - o No facial hair is allowed and sideburns cannot be lower than the bottom of the earlobe. - o Boy's hair will be kept neat and clean, and will not be styled or colored in a manner that might create distractions in a classroom.
 Boy's hair must be in a single natural color.
-Designs and other unconventional hair configurations are not allowed.

-Specific Guidelines for Girls

-- o Girl's hair will be kept neat and clean, well groomed, and will not be styled or colored in an unnatural manner that might create distractions in a classroom.
+Designs and other unconventional hair configurations are not allowed. - Specific Guidelines for Girls - o Girl's hair will be kept neat and clean, well groomed, and will not be styled or colored in an unnatural manner that might create distractions in a classroom.
 Brown or blonde natural-looking highlights are permitted. - o Nails must be of an adequate length.
-Elementary age students should not have artificial nails due to safety concerns. - o Earrings, necklaces, and rings on fingers are allowed.
+Elementary age students should not have artificial nails due to safety concerns. - Earrings, necklaces, and rings on fingers are allowed.
 Jewelry and/or ornamentation in any pierced part of the body other than the ear is not allowed.

-- Only one earring may be worn in each ear and must be worn in the lobe of the ear.
+Only one earring may be worn in each ear and must be worn in the lobe of the ear.
 Earrings may not exceed one inch in diameter. - o Appropriate undergarments must be worn at all times (i.e. colorful undergarments may not be worn under white apparel).